ParkinsonLab/16S_MGX_Workshops/AMB_2024_module4.md

 ```
 ancova <- lm(dysbiosis_score ~ BMI + sex, data = covariates)
-1_anc_result <- Anova(ancova, type="II")
+Anova(ancova, type="II")
 ```

-Here, we've stored our results in a new object.
-Inspect it to see the results of our ANCOVA.
+Here, we've output the results of our ANCOVA.
 We should see a significant contribution of `BMI` to our observed variance in `dysbiosis_score`.

 The ANCOVA actually conduct multiple tests to generate its test statistic.
 So, we must incorporate multiple test correction.
 We can do this by using pipes from the `dplyr` package to supply our data to `emmeans_test()` for Benjamini–Hochberg multiple test correction.